-As a homeschool mom, I love to make holidays meaningful by switching up the lesson plan, adding in crafts, and teaching more in-depth about the roots of each holiday.
+I love to make holidays meaningful by switching up the lesson plan, adding in crafts, and teaching more in-depth about the roots of each holiday.
 Sometimes holidays sneak up on me, and I find myself rushing to plan and prepare.
-One simple thing I always have in my back pocket that makes a day special and takes very little planning is a themed tea party!
-With Valentine’s Day coming up, I decided to plan a little love-themed tea time for my children in lieu of lessons one afternoon this week.
+One simple thing I always have in my back pocket that makes a day special and takes very little planning is a themed tea time!

-Here are my steps and tips for hosting a love-themed tea time!
+Here are my steps and tips for hosting a simple love-themed tea time!

 To keep it really simple, you could offer store-bought cupcakes or cookies and some hot tea.
 If you have the time and want to, there are a ton of fun Valentine-themed recipes out there.
-At our Tea Time, I plan to make these heart-shaped rice cereal treats and chocolate-covered strawberries.
-We will also have this delicious pink tea that’s a favorite in our house.
+One year we enjoyed these heart-shaped rice cereal treats and chocolate-covered strawberries.
+We also love this delicious pink herbal tea that’s a favorite in our house.

 Here are some other fun Valentine recipes you may want to try: